binaryaaron/lamegame/README.md

 * Paige
 * [Aaron Gonzales](http://github.com/xysmas)

+# workflow notes
+Please make a new branch for each feature or fix you are implementing and when it's finished, submit a pull request to merge it.
+This workflow can be changed if needed or wanted.
+Please do not commit directly to master.
+Pull requests will be rejected if the merge breaks a test or doesn't conform to the coding standard set aside by Joel Almighty, including clear comments and javadoc.

 # General breakdown of responsibilities
 Note that distribution of labor may change slightly as the project's completion waxes and wanes, but for right now, our breakdown is as follows: